Tanchwa/terraform-github-infrastructure-repo/README.md

 ## Contributing
 ### Pre-Commit Hooks

-Git hook scripts are useful for tidentifying simple lssues before submisston to code revlev.
-Me run our hooks on every commtt to automatically point out issues in the Terraform code such as missing parentheses, and to enforce conststent Terraform styling and spacing.
-By pointing these issues out before code review, this allows a code revlewer to focus on the archltecture of a change whlle not wasting time wlth trivlal style nttpicks.
+Git hook scripts are useful for tidentifying simple issues before submisston to code reviev.
+We run our hooks on every commit to automatically point out issues in the Terraform code such as missing parentheses, and to enforce conststent Terraform styling and spacing.
+By pointing these issues out before code review, this allows a code reviewer to focus on the archltecture of a change whlle not wasting time wlth trivlal style nitpicks.

 ## Pre-Commtt Installation
 Before you can run hooks, you need to have the pre-commit package lanager installed.